 While Caskey considers himself primarily a researcher, he enjoys both research and teaching, and the novelty that they provide.
 “Novelty in research stems from working on different projects, while novelty in teaching stems from working with different students, different courses, and developments in accounting.
 The interaction with students is intrinsically rewarding and allows me to contribute to society by helping students develop business skills.”

-Current projects range from showing the correlation between meeting earnings targets and a company’s potential to compromise on employee safety to how individual firms’ accounting policies should not affect their cost of capital.
+His current projects range from showing the correlation between meeting earnings targets and a company’s potential to compromise on employee safety to how individual firms’ accounting policies should not affect their cost of capital.
 “The latter is important because that implies companies can focus their accounting on issues with investors and managers, such as contracting,” he explains.

 When not on campus, Caskey can be found hiking, camping, cycling or reading novels.

-Deloitte Doctoral Fellowship
+Deloitte Doctoral Fellowship (2005)